pchubinskiy/w09_wdiproj/README.md

     * updated propmt question after user submission
     * set answer show limit

+    * sorted loaded/updated answers by date created at

 Installation instructions for any dependencies

 Link to your user stories – who are your users, what do they want, and why?